Can Nurses Be Youtubers?

 2. It’s Okay To Endorse Equipment Used By Medical Professionals

-Nurses don’t face any repercussions when posting paid promotions for equipment that’s used by healthcare professionals.
-That’s why some nurses wear scrubs to social events and attraction sites because they’ve signed deals with relevant manufacturers interested in launching new fashion designs.
+Nurses don’t face any repercussions when posting paid promotions for equipment used by healthcare professionals.
+Some nurses wear scrubs to social events and attraction sites because they’ve signed deals with relevant manufacturers interested in launching new fashion designs.

 3. Nurses Cannot Endorse Over The Counter Medication

-It might seem harmless to endorse over-the-counter medication because there aren’t any strict guidelines on prescription.
+It might seem harmless to endorse over-the-counter medication because there aren’t any strict prescription guidelines.
 Some pharmaceutical companies use this reason to lure influencers in the healthcare industry to post videos for paid promotions on their YouTube channel.
 However, nurses who do this violate the ethical policies governing the relationship between medical workers and drug manufacturers.
 Such violations could lead to loss of employment and license revocation.

 It’s Okay For Nurses To Own YouTube Channels

-Nurses on YouTube not only help students pass their NCLEX exams but also provide useful tips that ordinary people can apply in their daily lives to experience improvements in health.
-Plus, it’s a great way of generating extra income passively since it’s hard to get a second job when working 12-hour shifts.
+Nurses on YouTube help students pass their NCLEX exams and provide valuable tips that ordinary people can apply in their daily lives to experience improvements in health.
+Plus, it’s a great way to generate extra income passively since getting a second job is complicated when working 12-hour shifts.

 Perhaps it is best to own YouTube channels on other hobbies that you are good at and not necessary something about the medical field.
 Owning a Youtube channel can be very lucrative over time.
 A lot of Youtubers do make a lot of money owning channels.